TeodorStamenov/outdoorsy/README.md

     Feel free to add functionality as you have time, but the feature described above is the priority.
     Please add tests

-What we're looking for

     The functionality of the project matches the description above An ability to think through all potential states In the README of the project, describe exactly how to run the application and execute the tests

-When complete, please push your code to Github to your own account and send the link to the project or zip the project (including the .git directory) and send it back.

-Thank you and please ask if you have any questions!